Zero-velocity surface

-The zero-velocity surface is a concept that relates to the N-body problem of gravity.
+A zero-velocity surface is a concept that relates to the N-body problem of gravity.
 It represents a surface a body of given energy cannot cross, since it would have zero velocity on the surface.
 It was first introduced by George William Hill.
 The zero-velocity surface is particularly significant when working with weak gravitational interactions among orbiting bodies.

 Three-body problem

 In the circular restricted three-body problem two heavy masses orbit each other at constant radial distance and angular velocity, and a particle of negligible mass is affected by their gravity.
 By shifting to a rotating coordinate system where the masses are stationary a centrifugal force is introduced.
 Energy and momentum are not conserved separately in this coordinate system, but the Jacobi integral remains constant:

 where $\omega$ is the rotation rate, $x,y$ the particle's location in the rotating coordinate system, $r_1,r_2$ the distances to the bodies, and $\mu_1,\mu_2$ their masses times the gravitational constant.